philchute/tfpugsdotcom/Content/AdminGuide.md

 * It keeps track of members who would get the role (dry run), who actually got the role (execution), and who already had the destination role.
 * Error handling is included for discord.Forbidden (bot lacks permissions) and discord.HTTPException during role addition.

+### Setup Interactive Panel

+Not a normal process.
+Creates interactive panel based on config setup.
+`/setupinteractivepanel panelname channel`

 ### Process Log

 `/processlog logfilename gameid [matchid]`

 ### Test Log

 `/testlog logfilename gameid [matchid]`

 ### Events Cog

 The events cog creates events (tournaments or league seasons) for teams to join.
 Use the event-template.json to fill in information about the event.
 Use filezilla to place the json file in the bot's /src/data/imports/ directory.
-Use the command /importevent to import the event into the bot.
+Use the command `/importevent` to import the event into the bot.
 At the scheduled registration start time the bot will post an event which allows team captains to join.
 At the scheduled registration close time the bot will post the results of the registration.
 At the scheduled event start time the bot will begin the tournament or league season.

 ### Leagues Cog

 Todo add info

 ## Discord Server Boost info
 <a href='https://support.discord.com/hc/en-us/articles/360028038352-Server-Boosting-FAQ'>https://support.discord.com/hc/en-us/articles/360028038352-Server-Boosting-FAQ</a>